-These biases are preventing capital from reaching investees of color and underserved communities — without regard to the quality or promise of the investments themselves.
+These biases are preventing capital from reaching BIPOC investees and underserved communities — without regard to the quality or promise of the investments themselves.
 As organizations commited to racial equity work towards improving diversity among asset managers, how can we simultaneously work to improve the quality and fairness of decision-making in the existing industry?
 This resource provides a growing list of ideas and activities to reduce the effects of racial bias, through tools, training, and more.

 Click here to see a resource exploring how supporting entrepreneurs of color can ultimately support communities of color, and foundation efforts in this area.

 MIE is still learning and relies on the experiences and learning of the the impact investing community.
 If you have a resource to share for this page, please email us!

 Visit our Racial Equity Library for a growing list of resources on racial equity and impact investing.
 This page also includes general resources on racial equity for early learners on this topic and for individuals who are looking for broad organizational resources that can help all staff, beyond impact investing teams.
 For example you can see additional examples of implicit bias tools and training for related issues, such as hiring and overall organizational staff, on this page.

 - Incorporate implicit bias training into investment staff trainings: As foundations make organization-wide commitments to racial equity and staff participate in broader racial equity education, how can these trainings be particularly targeted to the unique decision-making processes involved in investing?
 Consider reaching out to CFA Institute and other training programs to learn more about available trainings.
 If none exist, foundations can also consider funding the creation of these trainings by developing partnerships between existing racial equity and investment management trainers.
 Very little currently exists on this topic: please reach out to MIE if you have resources or ideas to share.